Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 # @financial-times/anvil-ui-ft-flags

-This module provides a library for formatting flags data on the server and safely retrieving it in the browser.
+This module provides methods for formatting flags data on the server and safely retrieving it again in the browser.

 ## Getting started

-This module is compatible with Node 10+ and is distributed on npm.
+This module is compatible with Node 8+ and is distributed on npm.

 ```sh
 npm install --save @financial-times/anvil-ui-ft-flags